tokich6/vacation_app/homeaway/README.md

 ## Installation and running

-1. git clone or fork the project source code.
+1. git clone the project source code.
 Requires Python version of 3.8.

 2. install pipenv - creates and manages a virtual environment for your projects as well as adds/removes packages from Pipfile as you install/uninstall packages